byterubpay/byterub-site/_posts/2019-01-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-07.md

 **\<suraeNoether>** okay everyone
 **\<suraeNoether>** time for our Monday research meeting
 **\<suraeNoether>** before we get going, let's open up the meeting to questions! i like questions
-**\<moneromooo>** I want to know whether knaccc's propose change to the ecdh mask is good/safe, so I can code it early enough for the fork.
+**\<byterubmooo>** I want to know whether knaccc's propose change to the ecdh mask is good/safe, so I can code it early enough for the fork.
 **\<suraeNoether>** is knaccc around? i'm still unclear enough on the details of \*what exactly\* is being proposed. in terms of security, picking a mask from the same set as the value to be hidden is fine to do, but the devil is in the details
 **\<sarang>** Right, so the idea was to make the ECDH amount mask deterministic from the shared secret
 **\<suraeNoether>** i thought it was to select the mask from a smaller set so we can describe it with fewer bytes